Kristin Barncord, Resident

 Daniel Almeida, Assistant Clinical Professor

 Dr. Almeida graduated from Veterinary School in his hometown of Brasilia, Brazil in 2003.
 After a few years of private practice experience and a position as an official veterinarian for the Brazilian government, Dr. Almeida started his residency and graduate program at the U of M in 2007.
-In 2009, Dr. Almeida returned to Brazil to complete certificates in Forensic Veterinary Medicine and Police Investigation.
-He returned to the University of Minnesota in 2010 to complete his graduate studies and residency in comparative anesthesia.
-Dr. Almeida is continuing at the University as an instructor in anesthesiology.
+After finishing his Masters degree and residency in Comparative Anesthesiology, Dr. Almeida became an instructor in anesthesiology and joined the rest of the faculty shortly after as an Assistant Professor.
+His clinical interests include local and regional blocks as adjuncts to general anesthesia/acute pain management and post-anesthetic morbidity and mortality.
+Dr. Almeida’s other interest lies in Forensic Veterinary Medicine, and he currently serves as a board member of the International Veterinary Forensic Sciences Association.

 Caroline Baldo, Assistant Clinical Professor